Leonce-123/CRUD-IN-PHP/README.md

 case study is class

 #Feedback -From Trainer
-Dear Leonce, please add comments on the page("dbconbect.php"), and name it 'ConnectToDB.php'
+Dear Leonce, please add comments to the file("connect.php"), and name it to 'ConnectToDB.php'